nioroso-x3/bitcoinfs/README.md

 Not supported.

 #Usage
-mounting from BitcoinsSV trasnsaccion ID in mnt folder
+To mount from BitcoinsSV trasnsaccion ID in mnt existing folder

 ```
 ./bitcoinfs.py mnt/ txid